TZer0/tzer0.github.io/twitterterrible.md

 ### The Readings

-First of all, I want to point out that "breadtuber" is a sort of ill-defined term as it is a label applied to leftist anarchist-leaning content creators (and sometimes not even anarchist-leaning ones) by viewers rather one that has been claimed by the content creators themselves.
+First of all, I want to point out that "breadtuber" is a sort of ill-defined term as it is a label that was meant to be applied to leftist anarchist-leaning content creators by viewers rather one that has been claimed by the content creators themselves.
+However, literally anyone can fall under the umbrella depending on who you ask and [Wikipedia is even saying that Destiny (Steven Bonnell) has been described as a part of "breadtube"](https://en.wikipedia.org/w/index.php?title=BreadTube&oldid=1031145536#Notable_channels).
+In short: the label really doesn't make any sense.
 This however doesn't matter in this discussion and I'll be using the term below.

 I'd like to examine how meaning gets absolutely destroyed as the tweet above gets quote-tweeted and misread.